Danziger/gmzcodes/README.md

 ### Bugs

+- Footer's UI current color can get out of sync when using the Magic Paint button repeatedly (`// TODO: This change should propagate...`)

+- Change / disable cursor while using Magic Paint.

 - Update the cursor position continuously if in interactive mode.

 - Focus mode should only show the colors and a hamburger icon in the `Footer`.
 Hide "Hiring?" label and the whole `Nav`.